lingjf/h2unit/README.md

 # Example
 Example is the BEST manual document.

-All the code of following features can be found in the example folder, and it is executable, the result is visable.
+All the code of following features can be found in the [example folder](https://github.com/lingjf/h2unit/tree/master/example), and it is executable, the result is visable.

 # Features
-### 1. Simple Test Case
+### 1. Standalone Test Case
-`H2UNIT_CASE` macro is used to define a independent test case.
+`H2UNIT_CASE` macro is used to define a standalone test case.
 ```
 H2UNIT_CASE("case name")
 {